 Arduino based EVSE/Charging point PCB

 UPDATE: IMPORTANT!
 If you decide to take on this project, it's strongly recommended to update bootloader on your Pro Mini board.
 Pro Mini boards have a bug in bootloader code and can't handle WDT (watch dog timer) resets correctly.
 Solution is very simple.
 Please use UNO bootloader, which works perfectly fine with Pro Mini boards and has no such bug.
 Once you update your Pro Mini with UNO bootloader, you must always chose UNO board in Arduino IDE or Xloader settings when uploading the code.
 This is a link to video with all instructions, to those who don't know how to do this: https://youtu.be/JH6zq_3Et-I. And here you can find WDT test code.
-If you already built this project, please do the bootloader update and download the latest DIY EVSE firmware.
+If you've already built this project, please do the bootloader update and download the latest DIY EVSE firmware.

 We designed it so there is absolute minimum of electronic components involved in soldering this board.
 First version of this PCB still requires external power supply, such as Mean Well PT-45B.
 We made it so, because complete power supply cost less than to built it from separate components.
 Also PT-45B comes with various integrated protections.
 Which would be hard to implement in DIY power supply.

 This PCB can be used to build single phase or three phase charging point controller.
 It is made to be used with Pro Mini 5V 16MHz controller board.
 It can monitor and display real charging current and energy consumed if used with YHDC SCT-013 050 (50A/1V) current transformer/sensor (three sensors for three phase version).
 Don't expect consumed energy to be 100% accurate as there is no voltage detection circuit integrated in this project (to keep it as simple as possible).
-Both single phase and three phase versions, will have adjustable maximum charging current, diode fault detection, charging state and charging time display, possibility to stop charging by pressing button on charging point (soft stop for vehicles with Type 2 connector).
+Both, single phase and three phase versions, will have adjustable maximum charging current, diode fault detection, charging state and charging time display, possibility to stop charging by pressing button on charging point (soft stop for vehicles with Type 2 connector).
 PCB also can be used on non tethered charging points (non tethered means charging point with a socket), as it has proximity detection circuit integrated.
 It also has simple serial communication implement, so it can be used to control and monitor EVSE, if used with WiFi module (Lolin v3).
 PCBs are lead-free.
-All above functions only available if you chose to use one of my 12 different firmwares, which will be provided in non editable format.
+All above functions only available if you choose to use one of my 12 different firmwares, which will be provided in non editable format.
 So no further modifications can be done by customer.

 For developers, now every DIY EVSE PCB purchase includes basic firmware in compiler form, which I will send to you by email.
 This is a bare minimum of code needed to correctly detect and control the charging and to be used with my board.
 Basically that's OpenEVSE code minimized to complete minimum leaving just most important bits and made to suit Arduino Pro Mini board.
 To be able to understand this code you need to be familiar with C++ programming language and to be familiar with Arduino programming.
 What exactly this code does and what limitations it has, you can see in one of the videos bellow.

-More advanced firmware files for Pro Mini can be found here (password protected, only for those who bought PCB).
+More advanced firmware files (non editable) for Pro Mini can be found here (password protected, only for those who bought PCB).
 If needed, it will be compiled individually by customer needs and provided in HEX format.
 So no further development is possible by user.
 It will still have "EV-OLUTION.NET" displayed on LCD.

 Make sure you use only Xloader version 1.00 for uploading a firmware to Pro Mini.
 Newer versions requires special adapter and will not work with your USB to TTL adapter.
 If you having difficulties finding Xloader v1.00 please contact me.

 My own advanced firmware will not be shared as open source yet.
-There is few reasons why my code is not made as open source.
-First of all there is loads of similar projects with open source codes and if you really can develop a code, you probably can easily write such a simple code from scratch in no time.
+There are few reasons why my code is not made as open source.
+First of all there are loads of similar projects with open source codes and if you really can develop a code, you probably can easily write such a simple code from scratch in no time.
 If you can't do it from scratch, that means you can't play with existing code, as this project involves high voltage circuit and mistakes can be fatal.

 Second, bare minimum code provided for developing purposes is more than enough for developers who can improve that code easily.
 And more advanced version of firmware is only for people who got no skills or time to play with programming side, but likes to build things on their own.